Mayo Clinic Care Network Content

 Complications

-People may also experience rapid eye movement sleep behavior disorder, which involves acting out your dreams.
-Medications may help your sleep problems.
+Another symptom may be rapid eye movement sleep behavior disorder.
+This involves acting out your dreams.
+Medicines and other therapies may help your sleep get better.

 Prevention